backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/RDS SOA.md

 ## RDS Logs
 - We can send RDS logs to CloudWatch logs, create a metric and then create an alarm form that metric.
 	- ![[attachments/Pasted image 20230305221740.png]]
+- *Audit logs are lost after a certain period* so if we want to save them then we should send them to CloudWatch logs.

 ## RDS Performance Insights
 - Visualise your *database performance* and **analyse any issues** that affect it.